 '''

-// Unit tests dependencies
+1 // Unit tests dependencies

-1

-testCompile 'junit:junit:4.12'
+2 testCompile 'junit:junit:4.12'

-2

-3
+3 testCompile files('testlibs/js

 '''

 '''

 testCompile files('testlibs/json-20150729.jar')

 '''

 3 Message ordering based on Vector Clocks (2 points)

 In this task, you will have to implement sorting based on Vector Clocks to determine the order of messages in distributed systems.
 We assume a chat client wants to join a conversation and would like to retrieve the conversation history.
 The server will send all the messages to the client, one by one.
 Given that the chat application uses UDP, there is no way to know if the order in which the messages arrive is the correct one.
 Your task is to implement an ordering mechanism for the incoming messages and to display the content of each message in your application.